Healthdirect Free Australian health advice you can count on.

 How is Sever's disease diagnosed?

-Your health professional will usually start by asking some questions about where exactly the pain is and when it first appeared.
+A doctor can diagnose Sever's disease by asking about your child's symptoms, including the area affected by pain and when it first started.
 They will also examine your child's feet.

 Tests such as x-rays or blood tests are not normally needed to diagnose Sever's disease.